jameshfisher/jameshfisher.com/_posts/2017-03-14-dont-tell-people-5-minutes.md

 > "Learn how to build an Android Chat App in 10 minutes" - [Pusher tutorials](https://pusher.com/tutorials)

+> "Deploy a serverless microservice With Lambda, API Gateway in ~2 minutes" - AWS console

 There are two possible reactions to this:

 * The optimist.
-"Just ten minutes!", he thinks, "let's do it!"
-One hour later, when he is still installing Gradle, he now thinks: "Ten minutes?!
+"Just five minutes!", he thinks, "let's do it!"
+One hour later, when he is still installing Gradle, he now thinks: "Five minutes?!
 I must be a fool.
-I give up :'("
+I give up 😭"
 * The realist.
-"Surely it can't take ten minutes.
-I can't believe a word this says."
+"Surely it can't take five minutes.
+I can't believe a word this says. 😒"

 Other guides are more honest: